Essential guide to business telephone and mobile numbers UK

 What is VoIP?

 We’ll be mentioning it a lot, so it’s important to understand what VoIP actually is.
-It stands for Voice over Internet Protocol, and simply put, it uses an internet connection to make phone calls instead of a landline.
-With the Big Switch Off coming in 2027, traditional landlines will be going the way of the dinosaur.
+It stands for Voice over Internet Protocol, and simply put, it carries phone calls over the internet instead of a landline.

 Do I need a business phone number?

-Having a dedicated business phone number will make your operation seem more professional, building trust with your customer base.
-With some companies setting strict boundaries for when their staff can be contacted out of house on their mobiles, it can be critical for many businesses to be able to communicate 24/7.
-With a dedicated business phone number you can get access to features like ring groups, call forwarding and virtual receptionist functions, to make sure your clients are being handled no matter the time of day or night.
+With a dedicated business phone number you can get access to features like ring groups and virtual receptionist functions, to make sure your clients are being handled no matter the time of day or night.

 Key reasons to get a business phone number